zeiss-microscopy/OAD/ZEN-API/README.md

 Certificates are used to securely communicate between ZEN applications, the gateway, and clients.
 By default, we use self-signed certificates that are automatically generated by the gateway if not available.

-Therefore, if you suspect some issue with them, you can try to delete them and and let the Gateway generate new ones the next time it is started.
+Therefore, if you suspect some issue with them, you can try to delete them and let the ZEn API Gateway generate new ones the next time it is started.

-Certificates are located in `C:\ProgramData\Carl Zeiss\ZenApiGateway\Certificates`
+Certificates are located in `C:\ProgramData\Carl Zeiss\ZEN APIGateway\Certificates`

 ### Common Issues